12 May 2025

 People were more enthusiastic.
 Image being spontaneous and enthusiastic when you're huddled into your collar against darkness, wind, rain and cold.
 I tried it and it takes an active effort to walk upright when the whether is bad.

-But!
-For me it was too hot, at least 4-5 months out of the year.
+for me it was too hot, at least 4-5 months out of the year.
 My wife will disagree, but the warm season, when the sun burns vertical on my head, is unbearable for me.
 Climate change will probably exacerbate this.

-Europeans like to bitch (as I'm doing in this article).
+Europeans like to bitch, as I'm doing in this article.

 We try so hard to focus on consuming less:

-less energy, less travel, less food waste, ...
+Less energy, less travel, less food waste, ...

 We celebrate people who use as little energy as possible, who don't use a water cooker, who suffer through the heat rather than using the AC.[1]